raydot/nailing-the-coding-interview/chapters/04-arrays.md

 "Given an array of integers, rotate the array to the right by k steps."

 You should be given a positive integer for k.
-If you are given a negative integer, that should be a clear signal that it’s time to ask questions.
+If you are given a negative integer, that should be a clear signal that it’s a good idea to ask questions.
 Don’t just make the assumption that a negative integer means rotating the array to the left.
 It could also mean adding zeroes to the array, or have some other significance that is not readily apparent.

 As usual, start by reasoning through the problem before you start coding.
 Python contains several built-in functions for pushing items into and returning items from an array, several of which we covered earlier in this chapter.